metocean/glossary/glossary/wave.md

 **Wave height**
 Wave height (H), is the difference in surface elevation between the wave crest and the previous wave trough.

-Check the definition of [significant wave height](significant-wave-height.
+Check the definition of [significant wave height](significant-wave-height).

 **Wave direction**
 The direction from which a wave approaches (degrees clockwise from True North).